This company combines impressive quality with a generous valuation: AutoNation Inc. (AN) - The Dwinnex

 Ratios:

-For a deeper understanding of AutoNation Inc.’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 17.27 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 4.36.
-For the most recent quarter (mrq), Quick Ratio is recorded 0.40 and its Current Ratio is at 1.10.
-In the meantime, Its Debt-to-Equity ratio is 1.53 whereas as Long-Term Debt/Eq ratio is at 1.52.
+To gain a deeper understanding of AN’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 14.01 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 5.08.
+For the most recent quarter (mrq), Quick Ratio is recorded 0.40 and its Current Ratio is at 1.00.
+In the meantime, Its Debt-to-Equity ratio is 1.57 whereas as Long-Term Debt/Eq ratio is at 1.57.

 Upgrades & Downgrades